SammyDeAgent/genshin-archive/README.md

 ### Grass Bomb - Thoma Burgeon
 ![Thoma Burgeon](/teams/thoma_burgeon.png "Thoma Burgeon")
 <br>
 AoE dendro explosions.
 Be sure to take a healer or a shield because burgeon will cause team damage!
 Rotation: create dendro seed via Xingqiu's burst and dendro drivers -> Thoma's Burst + Skill, rinse and repeat.
 Note that Thoma's Burst pyro driver might be a problem if hes not C6 or have enough energy generation, so Dehya is also a good option.
+If one could not survive the bombs, you can switch out traveller for Kirara shield utility.

 ### Vape Diluc
 ![Vape Diluc](/teams/vape_diluc.png "Vape Diluc")